DesiQuintans/siftr/README.md

 #>
 #> ✔ There were 3 results for query `color`.
 ```

+As you can see, `sift()` returns lots of useful information about the variables it has found: The column number and name, its type, how much of it is `NA`/`NaN`, whether all of its values are the same, and a random peek at some of the column's unique values.

 The `.dist` argument opts-in to approximate searching.
 It can take an integer (the number of characters that can be flexibly matched) or a double between 0 and 1 (e.g. `0.25` = 25% of the query pattern's length can be flexibly matched).